penev-ff/vhttp-vim/README.md

 vhttp-vim is a lightweight Vim plugin that brings minimalistic simple HTTP client functionality to your editor.

-## Features

-- Perform HTTP GET, POST, PUT, and DELETE requests
-- Customizable headers and request body
-- View response status, headers, and body
-- Syntax highlighting for JSON and other response formats

 ## Installation

 1. Plug vhttp-vim to your `.vimrc`: